tr-yasuda/kitsunejs/docs/rust-comparison.md

 5. **Pattern matching**: `match` → `if`/`else` with type guards
 6. **Naming convention**: `ok_or` → `toResult`, `and_then` → `andThen`

-By using kitsune, you can achieve a functional programming style similar to Rust in TypeScript.
+By using kitsunejs, you can achieve a functional programming style similar to Rust in TypeScript.